umutdundar99/CNN_Digit_Recognizer/README.md

 # CNN_Digit_Recognizer
 A Basic CNN application classification problem.
-The model has been trained from scratch to reinforce my deep learning knowledge as a beginner
+The model has been trained from scratch to practice my deep learning knowledge as a beginner

 Dataset link:https://www.kaggle.com/c/digit-recognizer